RBC says more study on fees needed in TMX deal

 Toronto-Dominion Bank, Bank of Nova Scotia, Canadian Imperial Bank of Commerce and National Bank of Canada are Maple members.

-RBC is the only one of Canada's big six banks that has no ties to the Maple Group or its target.
+RBC is the only one of the Canada's big six banks that has no ties to the Maple Group.
 Bank of Montreal is not part of Maple because it is advising TMX Group on the proposed deal.

 The OSC published 13 public letters on its website on Tuesday.

 Alpha, now owned by some of the same Maple owners, was launched in 2007 to cut trading fees, force upgrades in technology and ramp up competition in Canadian trading.
-If the deal goes through, it would eliminate Alpha as a TMX competitor.
+If the deal goes through, Maple would be eliminating Alpha as its competitor and thereby leaving the door open for a less competitive environment.

 "To provide comfort and certainty to the market, more clarity is needed on how the commission will exercise its new role as a fee regulator," Mills said.